LET'S

 Key takeaways

-• Intel Core Ultra 9 285K counters with Core Specifications Base Frequency: 3.7 GHz, Core Specifications Maximum Frequency: 5.7 GHz, Core Specifications L2 Cache: 12,288 MB.
+• Intel Core Ultra 9 285K stands out on Core Specifications Base Frequency: 3.7 GHz, Core Specifications Maximum Frequency: 5.7 GHz, Core Specifications L2 Cache: 12,288 MB.

 AMD EPYC 7763